-We provide a therapeutic service to children and young people (0-18), and their families with chronic, acute and life threatening illness, bereavement and disability.
+We provide a therapeutic service to children and young people aged 0-18 and their families with chronic, acute and life-threatening illness, disability and bereavement.

-The service is available to young people and their families that require joint mental health and paediatric care in hospital:
+We offer care to young people and families who require joint mental health and paediatric care in hospital.
+This may include, for example, where:

 We also work with paediatric teams and professionals from welfare and community agencies involved with child and adolescent physical disease and disability.

-We are based at the Queen's Medical Centre which has disabled access. car parking is available.
+We are based at the Queen's Medical Centre, Nottingham, which has disabled access, and car parking is available.

 Monday – Friday 9am to 5pm